 If I is flat, then the resolution through D should return a routing label(s), which can be appended to the interest packet for intra- and inter-domain name based routing on a fast path, or the name resolution can be handled by the global name resolution infrastructure through inter-domain cooperation on a slow path.

 There are several considerations for dynamic name based routing.
-Based on the particular naming construct, hierarchical vs flat vs hybrid each of these considerations achieves the same objectives respectively with different mechanisms.
+Based on the particular naming constructions, e.g., hierarchical, flat, or hybrid, each of which achieves the same objectives respectively with different mechanisms.

 2.5.
 Towards Generic Naming Schema